 To leave a message of sympathy for the Lyon Family, please sign the guest book.

-To plant a tree in memory of Waldo A. Lyon, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Waldo A. Lyon, please visit our floral store.